 Factor 2: fp (the fraction of stars that have planets)

 Until recently, this was a matter of pure conjecture since there had been no confirmation of the existence of any planets beyond the solar system.
-Improved methods of detection, however, have led to a flurry of discoveries of extrasolar planets (see extrasolar planets, detection) and of what appear to be protoplanetary disks.
+Improved methods of detection, however, have led to a flurry of discoveries of extrasolar planets (see exoplanet detection) and of what appear to be protoplanetary disks.
 This has raised the expectation that planetary systems may be the rule rather than the exception.
 A conservative estimate might be that one half of all stars in the Galaxy are accompanied by planets.
 That is, fp ~ 0.5.

 Factor 3: ne (the average number of planets in a planetary system that are suitable for life)